Primacy-of-Love Christianity

 The best information regarding God is provided by the life, teaching, death, and resurrection of Jesus.

-Humans are created good and with free will, which makes it possible for them to love but also makes it possible for them to make bad decisions.
+Humans are created intrinsically good and with free will, which makes it possible for them to love but also makes it possible for them to make bad decisions and to do bad things.

-The death and resurrection of Jesus make it possible for people to enjoy an eternal loving personal friendship with God despite the bad decisions they make.
+The death and resurrection of Jesus make it possible for people who give a positive response to God’s love to enjoy eternal bliss.

 Join with other people to worship and praise God.